eshinhw/trading-books-and-research-papers/books/how_to_many_money_in_stock.md

 The whole secret to winning in the stock market is to lose the least amount possible when you're not right.

+## Chapter 11: Should You Diversify, Invest for the Long Pull, Buy on Margin, Sell Short?